 Jezersko is a valley in the northern part of Slovenia at the confluence of the Karavanke and the Kamnik-Savinja Alps.
 It's idyllic countryside, with Zgornje Jezersko in the centre.
 Here you will find the picturesque Lake Plansar or Lake Jezersko (Planšarsko jezero), surrounded by high peaks of the Alps.

-From spring to autumn, the countryside is buzzing with tourists coming here to relax.
+From spring to autumn, the countryside buzzes with tourists coming here to relax.
 The area is especially popular for hiking, mountaineering, and cycling.

 According to a statement from the Slovenian Tourist Board, most of the positive feedback is due to the well-maintained tourist and cycling routes in Jezersko.
-Most families travel here with children to relax and they are followed by couples who come to the region to hike.
+Most families travel here with children to relax, followed by couples who come to the region to hike.